mtripg6666tdr/nextjs-obfuscator/README.md

     buildManifest: boolean,
   },
   /**
-   * indicates whether the plugin logs to console
+   * set whether the plugin logs to console
+   * This can be useful in case that you want to know what files are passed to this plugin on compilation and to set some additional files to be obfuscated.
    * Default: false
    */
   log:boolean,
 }
 ```
-In the default, only webpack entry point will be obfuscated.
-Obfuscating other scripts may break your app.
+In the default, only the `_app.tsx`(or `_app.jsx`) and the webpack entry point will be obfuscated.
+Obfuscating other scripts can break your app.
 > For compatibility with v1.0.0, `pluginOptions` can receive a function, not only an object.

 ### `obfuscateFiles`